mlhartme/stool/main/documentation.md

   and Stool cannot change the current directory).
 * Invoke `stool` to verify your setup.
 You should get a usage message.

+### Cron job

+For both setups, you should setup a cronjob that runs

+    stool validate -all -email -repair

+every night.
+That will check for expired stages.
+And also rotate log files.

 ### Upgrading

 To upgrade from Stool versions before 3.4.0: